Virtual Meeting Etiquette: 7 Tips for Being Professional during a Remote Meeting

 - Keep Time – Respecting people’s time is essential when they work from home, especially if they do double duty, for example, as parents.
 Be clear about how long the meeting will last and stick to it.
 If the meeting goes over, make sure people feel free to leave if they need to.

 - Allow for Breaks – For long meetings, consider offering a five-minute break to help people stay focused until the end—not to mention deal with other needs they may have.

 Final Thoughts about Virtual Meeting Etiquette

-Whether your company was pushed into doing business remotely as a result of COVID-19 or you’ve been wanting to move to a more virtual setting anyway, virtual meetings are a new reality for many businesses these days.
+Whether COVID-19 pushed your company into doing business remotely, or you’ve wanted to move to a more virtual setting anyway, virtual meetings are a new reality for many companies these days.

 When everyone understands virtual meeting etiquette, this way of doing business can be highly productive, cost-effective, and successful.